dannycho7/express-form-post/README.md

 # Express Form Post [![npm version](https://badge.fury.io/js/express-form-post.svg)](https://badge.fury.io/js/express-form-post) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 #### A simple solution to handling file and form submissions
-express-form-post was designed to become a central module primarily to abstract away setting up file uploads for dropbox and aws-s3 storage apis.
-Note: this is not recommended for use by applications that handles large files or receives a large volume of file upload requests.
-This is a quick solution to any application that handle small to medium sized files.
-This is intended to be an abstraction for applications whose core doesn't come from file uploading.
+express-form-post was designed to become a central module primarily to abstract away setting up file uploads for aws-s3 and dropbox storage apis.
+This api streams buffer data to endpoints and can even validate the request's body before deciding to save the file.
+Works great for any application that needs signups or works with file uploads!

 ## Installation
 ```sh